top of page

 4. Float an Ice Bottle

 Freeze a clean bottle of dechlorinated water and float it in the tank.
 This can help bring the temperature down gradually.
-Don’t let it rest directly against the glass, and avoid sudden drops—cooling too fast can be as dangerous as the heat itself.
+Avoid letting it rest directly against the glass, and prevent sudden drops—cooling too fast can be as dangerous as the heat itself.

 5. Do a Small Water Change

 If your tap water is cooler, a small water change (5–10%) can help.
-Make sure the temperature difference is minimal to avoid shocking the system.
+Ensure the temperature difference is minimal to avoid shocking the system.
 Always dechlorinate and test your tap water first.

 6. Increase Oxygen